 The Wicheeda Carbonatite Complex is located in the Foreland Belt, a trend of imbricated and folded miogeoclinal rocks that form the eastern mountain ranges and foothills of the Canadian Cordillera.
 The carbonatites and alkaline complexes of the belt are dominantly Mississippian to Devonian and include the Aley, Kechika, Bearpaw, Ice River and Rock Canyon occurrences.

 The carbonatite intrudes the sediments subparallel to a central limestone unit and has been traced intermittently for a distance of 2700 metres.
 The carbonatite composition and thickness varies along its strike.
-Generally, it is medium to coarse-grained, quartz-free, with intergrowths of feldspar, carbonate, pyroxene and micas.
+Generally, it is medium to coarse grained, quartz-free, with intergrowths of feldspar, carbonate, pyroxene and micas.
 Fine-grained pyrochlore has been identified by scanning electron microprobe and is the source mineral for the anomalous niobium found in assays.
 Petrographic analysis indicates up to 3 per cent apatite.
 Pyrite is a common accessory mineral.
 Best assays returned values of 0.19 per cent niobium and 8.4 per cent phosphate.

+From 1976 to 1977, Kol Lovang prospected and staked two claims in the area based on minor base metal showings.
+No follow up on these showings occurred until 1986, when Teck Corporation assayed the samples and they showed anomalous niobium.
 Teck Exploration Ltd. entered a prospecting agreement with Lovang in 1986 and proceeded to stake the Ole claims in April.
-Teck personnel explored the main intrusive by geological mapping, soil sampling, hand trenching and geophysics.
-Results from the season included a sample from Trench Pit 6, which contained 0.955 per cent niobium, and three samples from Trench Pit 5-7, which contained high concentrations of niobium and rare earth element values.
+Teck personnel explored the main intrusion by geological mapping, soil sampling, hand trenching and geophysics.
+Results from the season included a sample from Trench Pit 6, which contained 0.955 per cent niobium, and three samples from Trench Pits 5-7, which contained high concentrations of niobium and rare earth element values.

 Jody Dahrouge acquired the bulk of the property in 2005 and 2006 on behalf of Commerce Resource Corp.
 Soil sampling, rock sampling and geophysical surveys were completed by Dahrouge Geological Consulting Ltd. for Commerce.
 Exploration focused within the Carbo 2 and 3 claims included 291 soil samples collected at 50-metre stations on 150-metre grid lines, 40 rock samples taken from intrusive outcrops, bedrock and float, and 15 kilometres of scintillometer and magnetometer surveys at 12.5-metre stations on 150-metre grid lines.
-Results from rock samples averaged 1741.84 parts per million total rare earth oxide plus yttrium and 708.72 parts per million niobium.
+Results from rock samples averaged 1741.84 parts per million (ppm) total rare earth oxide plus yttrium and 708.72 ppm niobium.